MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-germany.md

 <a name="BKMK_CompliancyCerts"></a>
 ## Compliancy and certifications
- [!INCLUDE[pn_dyn_365_germany](../includes/pn-dyn-365-germany.md)] is built in adherence to the cloud security and compliance standards and commitments of model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service.
+ [!INCLUDE[pn_dyn_365_germany](../includes/pn-dyn-365-germany.md)] is built in adherence to the cloud security and compliance standards and commitments of customer engagement apps (such as Dynamics 365 Sales and Customer Service).

  [!INCLUDE[pn_dyn_365_germany](../includes/pn-dyn-365-germany.md)] is planned to be covered under existing audits.